MehrajShakil/Muhammad-s-Personal-Site/README.md

 This is my personal site.
 I have made a plan to build this site gradually.
-Please, Keep me in your Dua.

 Aim is to learn:
 1. HTML
 2. CSS